istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-describe/index.md

 EOF
 {{< /text >}}

-Now `istioctl x describe pod $RATINGS_POD` reports
+We can run the following command to describe the `$RATINGS_POD` pod:

-{{< text plain >}}
+{{< text bash >}}
+$ istioctl x describe pod $RATINGS_POD
 Pilot reports that pod enforces mTLS and clients speak mTLS
 {{< /text >}}

-That's locked down!
+The output reports that's locked down!

-If things break when mutual TLS is made `STRICT` it often means that the destination rule didn't match.
-For example, if I _destination-rule-all.yaml_ is used instead of `destination-rule-all-mtls.yaml`:
+When your deployment breaks while switching mutual TLS to `STRICT`, the likely culprit is that the destination rule didn't match the new configuration.

+For example, could use this [configuration file]({{< github_file >}}/samples/bookinfo/networking/destination-rule-all.yaml) to setup the destination rules:

 {{< text bash >}}
-$ kubectl apply -f samples/bookinfo/networking/destination-rule-all.yaml   # oops wrong filename
+$ kubectl apply -f samples/bookinfo/networking/destination-rule-all.yaml
 {{< /text >}}

-At this point the browser shows *Ratings service is currently unavailable*.
-Why?
+If you open Bookinfo in your browser, you see `Ratings service is currently unavailable`.
+To learn why, run the following command:

 {{< text bash >}}
 $ istioctl x describe pod $RATINGS_POD